 What is the meaning of a mutual fund?

 Mutual funds are investments in stocks, bonds, and other securities that trade on public exchanges.
-A mutual fund pools investors’ money together to buy these securities.
+A u003cstrongu003emutual fund poolsu003c/strongu003e investors’ money together to buy these securities.
 Mutual funds give small investors access to a professionally managed portfolio of stocks, bonds, and similar investments that would cost much more than if they were invested individually.

 How does mutual fund work?